ibm-messaging/mq-jms-spring/README.md

 ### JMS Polling Listener Timer configuration

 The Spring AbstractPollingMessageListenerContainer interface has a default polling timer of 1 second.
-This can now be configured with the `spring.jms.listener.receiveTimeout` property.
+This can be configured with the `spring.jms.listener.receiveTimeout` property.
 If the property is not explicitly set, then this MQ Spring Boot component resets the initial timeout value to 30 seconds which has been shown to be more cost-effective.
 Application code can still set its own preferred value.